netxms/netxms-doc/admin/data-collection.rst

 Comments
 --------

-This configuration part can be used for free for text comments.
-To make additional notes about DCI configuration or usage.
+This configuration page can be used freely for text comments to add additional notes about DCI configuration or usage.
+These comments are added to alarms created from threshold violation events.
+For example, they can be used to inform operators about problem-solving approaches.

 .. _dci-push-parameters-label: